quicwg/multipath/draft-ietf-quic-multipath.md

 to the set of active connection IDs belonging to the specified path.

-Endpoints MUST NOT issue new connection IDs which have Path IDs larger than the Maximum Path Identifier field in MP_MAX_PATHS frames {{max-paths-frame}}.
+Endpoints MUST NOT issue new connection IDs which have Path IDs larger than the Maximum Path Identifier field in MAX_PATHS frames {{max-paths-frame}}.
-When an endpoint finds it has not enough available unused path identifiers, it SHOULD send a MP_MAX_PATHS frame to inform the peer that it could use larger active path identifiers.
+When an endpoint finds it has not enough available unused path identifiers, it SHOULD send a MAX_PATHS frame to inform the peer that it could use larger active path identifiers.